markv58/UDI-Push/README.md

 Restart the Admin Console.

 Enter your <user_key> and <api_key> from your Pushover account in the custom configuration parameters.
-Enter the things and you are ready to send notifications.
+Enter the things and you are ready to send notifications from your programs.